Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Discussion

-\item {\bf The stability of the CSC phase}: Our findings seem to hint at the standard neutral 2SC phase (adopted in this proof-of-principle paper) as the unspecified CSC phase.
-However, the 2SC phase may be unstable at small $\Delta$ values due to the mismatch in the up and down quarks chemical potential (\citealt{huang_2004}).
-It suggests that either the 2SC phase is stable in the regime of chemical potential ($\mu$) and the superconducting gap ($\Delta$) values we used or that another stable 2SC-like phase exits in nature and remains to be identified.
-Another possibility are collective excitations (i.e. phonons) of CSCQNs which would decay directly to photons via phonon-to-photon conversion channels.
-Mono-chromatic photons of energy $1.59\ {\rm MeV}< E_{\gamma}< 22.2$ MeV would result if the CSCQN radius is $ 544.6\ {\rm fm} < R_{\rm CSCQN}\sim h c/E_{\gamma}\sim 753.6$ fm.
+Another possibility are collective excitations (i.e. phonons) of SQCs which would decay directly to photons via phonon-to-photon conversion channels.
+Mono-chromatic photons of energy $1.59\ {\rm MeV}< E_{\gamma}< 22.2$ MeV would result if the SQC radius were $ 544.6\ {\rm fm} < R_{\rm sqc}\sim h c/E_{\gamma}\sim 753.6$ fm.
 Physically, the decaying particle is not an LGB but is instead a long-wavelength mode which is resonant with the quark cluster containing it.
 In this scenario, higher resonant modes should also be excited and these could affect the very sensitive D abundance which is not desired.
-Superconducting strings (\citealt{haber_2018}) is an interesting avenue to explore in this context.
+Superconducting strings \cite{haber_2018} is an interesting avenue to explore in this context.
 If such domain walls could form during the cosmic QCD phase, one could imagine a scenario where they would evolve into 2SC-dominated strings in the post-BBN era.
 It remains to be shown that LGBs as described in our model could form in this case.